parsleyhealth/recruiting/systems-design/README.md

 - Recommendation on a platform or platforms to use.

-- Recommendation on major systems (databases, pipelines, applications, etc...) to be built or implemented in support of this project.
+- Recommendation on major systems (databases, pipelines, services, logic, etc...) to be built or implemented in support of this project.

 - Explanation of data flows and key state changes throughout this system.
 E.g., when a patient requests an appointment, receives a message and views that